nicolalgallacher/ChaosStudioHack/README.md

 ## Hack Architectures

+Please select a base architecture example you would like to work with from the descriptions below:

 | Name     | Despriction                                          | Deploy                              |
 | -------- | -----------------------------------------------------| ------------------------------------|
 | Monkey   | IIS Web Servers with Public Load Balancer Front End  |                                     |
+| More Comming Soon!

 ### Monkey Architecture Diagram
  <img src="monkeyDiagram.png" width="700">